What is Wildlife Education?

 What is the Job Demand for Wildlife Educators?

-Jobs for post-secondary biology teachers are expected to grow at a faster rate than average for all occupations (15% to 21%).
-Much of the growth will be due to new opportunities in biotechnology and biomedicine.
+The job demand for post-secondary biology teachers is expected to increase by 13% between 2020 and 2030.* Much of the growth will be due to new opportunities in biotechnology and biomedicine.
 However, increased interest in the environment and the effects of climate change on wildlife will open up opportunities in wildlife education as well.

 How Do I Get a Wildlife Educator Degree?